-Deferred outflows of resources are new to the District's Statement of Net Position for this fiscal year.
-This classification balance, although similar to "assets," is set apart because these items do not meet the technical definition of being a District asset on the date of these financial statements.
+Deferred outflows of resources, although similar to assets, are set apart because these items do not meet the technical definition of being a District asset on the date of these financial statements.
 In other words, these amounts are not available to pay liabilities in the way assets are available.
-When all the recognition criteria are met. the deferred outflows of resources will become expenses/expenditures.
+When all the recognition criteria are met, the deferred outflows of resources will become expenses/expenditures.

-The most significant deferred outflows of resources reported are related to the implementation of GASB Statement No. 68 and GASB Statement No. 71 for pension liability reporting.
+The most significant deferred outflows of resources reported are related to the implementation of Governmental Accounting Standards Board (GASB) Statement No. 68 and GASB Statement No. 71 for pension liability reporting.
 GASB Statement No. 71 requires that contributions made during the fiscal year to the retirement system be reported as deferred outflows of resources.
 Consequently, the majority of the deferred outflows of resources reported are comprised of current year contributions to the retirement system.
-However, there may be some deferred outflows of resources attributable to the various components that impact pension changes, and can include investment changes amortization, changes due to actuarial assumptions, and differences between expected or actual experience.
+However, there may be some deferred outflows of resources attributable to the various components that impact pension changes, and can include investment changes, amortization, changes due to actuarial assumptions, and differences between expected or actual experience.